THE NEVERENDING STORY

 (Die Unendliche Geschichte)

-The film comes with an interesting level of meta-fiction, wherein the book being read starts to interact with the reader.
+The film comes with an interesting level of meta-fiction wherein the book being read starts to interact with the reader.
 The journey within the story is clearly an allegorical one through the Swamps of Sadness; the world being swallowed up by The Nothing, which is metaphorically vague enough to represent everything from apathy to the death of the imagination.
-However it is a concept that is blunted somewhat by being seen on film rather than the written page where the meta-fictional nature of the idea would have had much more potent effect.
-Furthermore, the potential of the idea is played out in the blandest way possible.
+However, this is a concept that is blunted somewhat by being seen on film rather than the written page where the meta-fictional nature of the idea would have had much more potent effect.
+Furthermore, the potential of the idea is only played out in the blandest way possible.

-In the novel, Michael Ende had the books story a mirroring of the heros growing up, with its close being his eventual returning to the real world ready to face it as an adult.
-The film seems to reverse these metaphors only half of the book is adapted for one and the film instead reaches an astonishingly banal ending where the hero materializes his luckdragon out of the book to deal with his tormenting bullies.
-Its an ending that doesnt arrive with the merging into adulthood, rather one that holds merely the transposition of a banal comeuppance fantasy over the real world.
-In fact its a surprise that parental groups never jumped on some of the films messages that it seems to support stealing, bunking school and retreat into escapist fantasy as a way of dealing with lifes problems.
+In the novel, Michael Ende had the books story a mirroring of the heros growing up, with the end being his eventual returning to the real world ready to face it as an adult.
+The film seems to reverse these metaphors only half of the book is adapted for one and the film instead reaches an astonishingly banal ending where the hero materialises his luckdragon out of the book to deal with his tormenting bullies.
+It is an ending that doesnt arrive with the merging into adulthood, rather one that holds merely the transposition of a banal comeuppance fantasy over the real world.
+In fact, it is a surprise that parental groups never jumped on some of the films messages that it seems to support stealing, bunking school and retreat into escapist fantasy as a way of dealing with lifes problems.
+(Ende absolutely hated the film adaptation).

 There were two terrible sequels The Neverending Story II: The Second Chapter (1990) and The Neverending Story III (1994).
 There was a further animated tv series The Neverending Story (1996) and a live-action Canadian-made tv series Tales from the Neverending Story (2001).
-A remake has been announced for 2012.
+A remake has been announced during the 2010s.

 Director Wolfgang Petersen later went onto a career as a director in the American mainstream with the high-profile likes of In the Line of Fire (1993), Air Force One (1997), The Perfect Storm (2000), Troy (2004) and Poseidon (2006).
 His other genre films have been the intergalactic buddy film Enemy Mine (1985) and the Ebola film Outbreak (1995).
 Petersen also produced the killer psychologist film Instinct (1999) and the cute android film Bicentennial Man (1999).